 The truth is, it is already an accepted fact that VP Leni is an integral part but not the only final chance to regain democracy; however, VP Leni is considered and rightly so to be the face of the “good nation made up of many good people”.

 While it is true that Leni is NOT our savior, it is also true that Filipinos can save themselves THROUGH Leni.

 Now suppose we use Margie’s argument for Rappler:

-And then I will proceed on writing a piece “mockingly” while using the cases filed against them by the government and other individuals as basis for being “perceived” as paid hacks.
+And then, I will proceed on writing a piece “mockingly” while using the cases filed against them by the government and other individuals as a basis for being “perceived” as paid hacks.
 Then treat it as an opinion piece because, as Maria Ressa said:

 But then again isn’t this what concerned Rappler back in 2016 when they questioned ‘opinion blogs’ as peddling fake news and irresponsible writing?